mjarkk/yarql/README.md

 In your request add a form file with the field name: `form_file_field_name`

+## Testing

+There is a [pkg.go.dev mjarkk/go-graphql/tester](https://pkg.go.dev/github.com/mjarkk/go-graphql/tester) package available with handy tools for testing the schema

 ## Performance

 Below shows a benchmark of fetching the graphql schema (query parsing + data fetching)